maxwoe/cml/README.md

 which the actions (functions) are to be called, meaning they combine different aspects that influence action execution.
 In its most simplistic form a clause specifies the obligation, or permission of a party to execute a specific action (function).
-A more elaborated description of a clause is given later on.

 Type System
 -----------